fbpx

 5. Mivan Restaurant & Cafe – Perhaps one of the best places to try kebabs in Istanbul is Mivan Restaurant & Cafe.
 This chic restaurant is situated next to the Grand Bazaar, and features an extensive menu of traditional Turkish dishes.
 Don’t miss the chance to try Adana Kebab or Iskender Kebab.
 They are two of the best types of kebabs you can get!

-Helpful phrases for visiting Istanbul
+Helpful Phrases for Visiting Istanbul

 Even if you don’t know any Turkish, there are a few key phrases that will help make your trip to Istanbul much smoother.
 Here are some that you are going to need!